SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 4. **Retrieval**: This stage is somewhat obvious but separate from the others.
 It involves simply retrieving the stored information to use it.

-An advantage for consolidation is to use what you already know and relate it to new knowledge.
+An advantage for consolidation is to use what we already know and relate it to new knowledge.
 It acts as anchors, just like a spring, forming unions and pathways that connect them to the new ones.
 The more of these points one has, the easier it is to understand and memorize new information.
 It's better to study with a broader view rather than trying to memorize details.

 The effort to remember information helps improve the connections in this memory.
 Whether it's exercises with or without assistance or clues to trigger memories, performing these tasks greatly helps strengthen the engrams.
-Trying to remember, without looking at what you're searching for, is one of the most effective ways to improve the information's accessibility.
+Trying to remember, without looking at what we're searching for, is one of the most effective ways to improve the information's accessibility.

-Once you've understood the information, consolidation begins; in this stage, neurons start creating an engram.
-Once the process is completed, it's stored, but to keep the engram active, you need to practice retrieving that information and keep it active.
-If you don't use it, you'll forget it.
+Once we've understood the information, consolidation begins; in this stage, neurons start creating an engram.
+Once the process is completed, it's stored, but to keep the engram active, we need to practice retrieving that information and keep it active.
+If we don't use it, we will forget it.

 #### A.2.2.1 Remembering

 This task is what we seek to perfect.
 It involves finding the right information as quickly as possible, which is not so simple.

 The mind doesn't work in a linear fashion; by this, we mean it doesn't start a sequential search in a list of memories.
-You can think of it as having a piece of fabric of an unknown color and wanting to find out which one it is from a list; you might go on comparing the colors on the list one by one until they match.
+You can think of it as having a piece of fabric of an unknown color and wanting to find out which one it is from a list; we might go on comparing the colors on the list one by one until they match.
 This method is slow and ineffective.
 If the brain conducted the search this way, it would take hours, comparing it to the thousands of memories it stores.

 To describe its search method, we can see it as accessing any part of the "list" searching based on relationships or classifications we've made when learning.
 What it does is look for associations with more active topics in long-term memory.
 If it can't achieve this, it is considered forgotten.